 used by the Expression selection modifier.

-To reset the filter and show the full list of particles again, use the X button.
+To reset the filter and show the complete list of particles again, use the X button.